‘Death is the only escape’

 Condemned is a 2015 American horror film written and directed Eli Morgan Gesner, making his directorial debut.
 The movie stars Dylan Penn, Ronen Rubinstein and Lydia Hearst.

 Fed up with her parents’ bickering, poor-little-rich-girl Maya (Dylan Penn) moves in with her boyfriend who is squatting in an old, condemned building on Manhattan’s Lower East Side.
 With neighbours that are meth heads, junkies and degenerates, this depraved hell hole is even more toxic than it appears.

 After a virus born from their combined noxious waste and garbage infects the building’s residents, one by one, they succumb to a terrifying pathogen that turns them into bloodthirsty, rampaging killers and transforms their building into a savage slaughterhouse…

-“Let me get the one (THAT’S ONE) positive thing out of the way.
-The gore and grisly make-up effects of the infected was pretty clever and gross.
+“Let me get the one (that’s one) positive thing out of the way.
+The gore and grisly make-up effects of the infected were pretty clever and gross.
 Good.
 Great.
-Now what about the rest?
+Now, what about the rest?
 Utter crap […] Avoid this film at all costs.
 There is nothing here worth your time.
 In fact, follow my lead and simply “condemn” it.
 Ugh.”
-Michael Klug, Horrorfreak News
+Horrorfreak News

 Dylan Penn, Ronen Rubinstein (Some Kind of Hate), Lydia Hearst (Cabin Fever: Patient Zero), Jon Abrahams (Scary Movie), Johnny Messner (Anacondas: The Hunt for the Blood Orchid), Jordan Gelber and Nick Damici (Late Phases; We Are What We Are; Stake Land and sequel).